cwgoes/pluranimity.org/_posts/2019-02-13-comparative-advantages-distributed-ledgers.md

 which captures roughly this, but explains neither why such law might be desirable nor, given that, why it does not exist at present.

+unlike his examples, does not capture entirely what I mean: mostly a superset of existing law, none of three examples are exempt (Internet most so, but still)

 (one detailed depiction of how such a system might work can be found in Ada Palmer's [Terra Ignota series][terra-ignota])

 #### Why

 Monopolies of legal systems allow them to extract an inordinate amount of rent.
 The geographically-determined boundaries by which legal systems operate make sense only to the degree by which geographical proximity indicates a preference for similar law - trend? - and

 An extraordinary amount of effort is directed to the effecting of control over the processes which govern the change in our existing legal monopologies which could perhaps better be directed towards realizing alternative sets of laws, which individuals could voluntarily select from.

+Laws are "bundled" not due to conflict but rather due to meatspace limitations

+No unclaimed land upon which group of people can voluntarily establish self-governed community.

+cite: prediction markets banned, security laws, attention tax

+existing internet communities may be closest analgoue, but limited in ability to craft around rules - mostly just around content

 #### Comparative Advantage